abhijit84842/FulL_StacK_DevelopmenT_2024/React + Framework/Next Js 2024/post_api_with_mongodb/README.md

 - Use state to get input field data.
 - Call API to add product.
 - Test API and data in MongoDB Collection.

+# Show Product List from MongoDB

+- Make link and page for the product list
+- Re-Create Product list API
+- Get product data with API
+- Display product list